The 2024-2025 Joan and Joseph Birman Fellowship for Women Scholars

 The Joan and Joseph Birman Fellowship for Women Scholars is a mid-career research fellowship specially designed to fit the unique needs of women.
 This fellowship program is made possible by a generous gift from Joan and Joseph Birman.

 The fellowship seeks to address the paucity of women at the highest levels of research in mathematics by giving exceptionally talented women extra research support during their mid-career years.

-One award was made for the 2018-2019 academic year in the amount of US$50,000.
+The award for the 2024-2025 academic year is expected to be in the amount of \$50,000.

-The application form requires the following to be submitted ONLY through the online application system, MathPrograms.org.
+The application form requires the following information:

 - Research Statement: a statement regarding the applicant's overall program of research, past and planned, that is meaningful to mathematicians who are not specialists.
 The statement should be no more than three pages, including bibliographical references.